-- 15. The MESECVI functions through Multilateral Evaluation Rounds, which have two stages: - Evaluation: during which the CEVI analyzes the implementation of the Belém do Pará Convention based on questionnaires completed by the States Party, and prepares recommendations for them; - Follow-up: during which the CEVI distributes indicators to the States Party on the implementation of its specific recommendations, and prepares a Follow-Up Report. - 16.
-During the evaluation stage, the reports prepared by the CEVI are presented to the Conference of States Party and published and disseminated at the regional and national levels.
-As of the date of this publication, 56 country reports from the States that participated in the two Multilateral Evaluation Rounds9 have been published, as have two Hemispheric Reports on the Implementation of the Belém do Pará Convention (2008 and 2012). - 17.
-During the follow-up stage, the Committee of Experts establishes a series of indicators to be used in analyzing the implementation of the recommendations that arose from the evaluation stage.
-Based on the information provided by the States, the Committee prepares a follow-up report on the recommendations, which is subsequently referred to the Conference of States Party for adoption.10 Thus far, one follow-up report has been published11 (2011), and this document constitutes the second hemispheric follow-up report on the recommendations of the CEVI, which is accompanied by 19 national reports.
+- 15 During the evaluation stage, the reports are presented to the Conference of States Parties and published and disseminated at the regional and national levels.
+As of the date of this publication, 56 country reports, of the States that participated in the two Multilateral Evaluation Rounds, have been published, as have two Hemispheric Reports on the implementation of the Belém do Pará Convention (2008 and 2012). - 16 At the follow-up stage, the Committee of Experts establishes a series of indicators to be used in analyzing the implementation of the recommendations that arose from the evaluation stage.
+Based on the information provided by the States, the Committee prepares a follow-up report on the recommendations, which is subsequently referred to the Conference of States Parties for adoption.
+Thus far, one follow-up report has been published (2011), and this document constitutes the second hemispheric follow-up report on the recommendations of the CEVI. - 17 From its inception, the MESECVI has sought, in each of its Rounds, to support or strengthen the approach necessary to provide more detailed information on the situation of woman and girls, Afro-descendant women, indigenous women, women farmers, Lesbians, transsexuals and intersexuals, and victims of different factors of discrimination.
+The Mechanism has also been instrumental in pointing especially to efforts to protect women in the context of armed conflicts and natural disasters.